nayere6342/sep11-freedom-project/blog/entry04.md

 ---

 To start off my entry, I have been working on my freedom project (FP).
 For a long time by this point.
-And, what I have learned is that, _kaboom.js_ is much more simple than I thought.
+And, what I have learned is that _kaboom.js_ is much more simple than I thought.
 Last entry I stated that I thought it was complex overall.
 This was because I didn't really know how _kaboom.js_ work to begin with.
 Before I get into that, I will show you a quick recap!

 ### Recap: